 Buzalsky also provided emotional support for the family.
 With Gardner having to return to work after two weeks of being home, this was especially crucial for Kuehn.

 “LaToya was amazing.
 She was kind, knowledgeable and great with Murphy.
-She fulfilled the role of a nurse to Murphy and also extended her kindness to us.
+While she fulfilled the role of a nurse to Murphy, she also extended her kindness to us.
 She helped me through tough days as well.
 When working with a sick baby, there are some setbacks.
 During that time, LaToya picked me up, dusted me off and sent me back into the game,” Kuehn said.

 With each passing day, Murphy began to look healthier and grow stronger.
 He eventually could graduate from bottle-feeding to breastfeeding.
 He started gaining weight and even began developing baby rolls.
 On Feb.
 22, 2019, Murphy was discharged from home care.